-The Statement of Accounts summarise the Fund's transactions for 2022/23 and its position at year end as at 31 March 2023.
-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) which is based upon International Financial Reporting Standards (IFRS) as amended for the UK public sector.
+The Statement of Accounts summarise the Fund's transactions for 2023/24 and its position at year end as at 31 March 2024.
+The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) which is based upon International Financial Reporting Standards (IFRS) as amended for the UK public sector.

 The accounts summarise the transactions of the Fund and report on the net assets available to pay pension benefits.
 The accounts do not take account of obligations to pay pensions and benefits which fall due after the end of the financial year, nor do they take into account the actuarial present value of promised retirement benefits.
 The Code gives administering authorities the option to disclose this information in the Net Asset Statement, in the notes to the accounts or by appending an actuarial report prepared for this purpose.
-The Authority has opted to disclose this information in an accompanying report to the accounts, which is disclosed in Note 17.
+The Authority has opted to disclose this information in Note 17.